VandyHacks/the-squirrel-from-VandyHacks/README.md

 Add your Postgres user and password to the `.env` file like `DB_USER=username` and `DB_PASSWD=password`.

+Look into `database.py` on how to create table for first run.

 ### Run

 That's it ez pz you're done.